mathieugagne/elixirconf2016-notes/notes.md

   - Using `Changeset.get_field` and `.put_change` you can decouple UI and DB
   - Schema don't need associatied database tables with `embedded_schema`.
 More [here](http://blog.plataformatec.com.br/2016/05/ectos-insert_all-and-schemaless-queries/)
 - There is no one good way to do something with Ecto => Flexibility

+## Concurrent Feature Testing with Wallaby by Chris Keathley

+- Manages multiple browsers, concurrent, assumes async interfaces
+- Sessions
+  - Test -> Wallaby -> [Browsers] -> Phoenix -> Ecto
+  - Wallaby gives a pool of browsers for you to requests
+  - So your test talks to the browser directly after
+  - Your session is setup with Phoenix to be isolated with ownership of transactions all the way to Ecto.
+- Queries & Interactions are pretty much the same as Capybara